The RIDE Policies

 You won’t be penalized for no-shows or cancellations that happen for reasons beyond your control.
 This includes, but is not limited to, trips missed due to operator error.

 If you violate this policy, The RIDE will send you a written notice that includes a list of every late cancellation or no-show trip.
 After repeat violations, the notice may also include suspension start and end dates.

 The consequences for violations in the same 12-month rolling period are:

-If you are suspended after 2 violations, any future scheduled trips will be canceled, including Subscription Service.
+If you are suspended after two violations, any future scheduled trips will be canceled, including subscription service trips.

 Visit our support page to learn how to appeal a warning or suspension.

 Keeping Rider Information Up to Date

 Riders’ personal information must be kept up to date.
 There are several ways to update information for The RIDE depending on the type of change needed: